 Our Hybrid City Network

-The alliance brings together like-minded destinations from around the world, with a common bond of providing solutions for hybrid and multi-hub events.
+The alliance brings together 24 like-minded destinations from 16 countries around the world, with a common bond of providing solutions for hybrid and multi-hub events.

-Click on the map to see each member city’s details and contact information
+CLICK on the map and ZOOM to continents to see each member city’s details and contact information OR

 All you need to know about hybrid events in one